hyungjikim26/finalProject335/README.md

 ## Extra Features

+These are the extra features that we implemented for fun (!)

 ### Changeable Color Schemes

 During the game, the user can change the color scheme of the game board.
 By default, the color scheme is set to the color scheme of the original 2048 game (red/yellow).
 The user can click on the **Change Color** button to change the color scheme to blue.
 Colors can be changed back and forth between red and blue.